Aniruddha69/Windows-Ricing/Terminal/README.md

 </p>

 > [!NOTE]
->  It changes resirtry key to register font files it in the Current User registry
+>  It changes registry key to register font files it in the Current User registry

 ## 🚀 Features